pjanec/dirigent/README.md

 ###### ExitCode

-  Integer number    if exit code (valid only if app has exited, i.e. Started but not Running)
+Integer number of the last exit code.
+Valid only if app has exited, i.e. Started but not Running, zero otherwise.

 ###### StatusAge

 Number of seconds since last update of the app state

 ###### CPU

-[NOT IMPLEMENTED]  Integer percentage of CPU usage
+Integer percentage of CPU usage [NOT IMPLEMENTED, zero]

 ###### GPU

-[NOT IMPLEMENTED]    Integer percentage of GPU usage
+Integer percentage of GPU usage [NOT IMPLEMENTED, zero]

 ###### MemoryMB

-[NOT IMPLEMENTED]    Integer number of MBytes used
+Integer number of MBytes used  [NOT IMPLEMENTED, zero]

 ###### PlanName

   The name of plan in whose context the app was most recently launched.

+##### Example

+  Request:   `GetAppState m1.a1`

+  Response:     `APP:m1.a:SIP:255:10:34:0:7623:plan1`

+### GetAllAppsState
+  `GetAllAppsState` ...... returns status of all apps known to dirigent

+**Response text**

+One line per application (see GetAppState command).
+The last line is "END\n"

+    APP:m1.a:SIP:1:0:0:0:7623:plan1
+    APP:m1.b::0:0:0:7234:
+    END

+### GetPlanState

+Returns the status of given plan

+  `GetPlanState <planName>`

+##### Response text

+  `PLAN:<planName>:<status>`

+##### Example

+  Request:   `GetPlanState plan1`

+  Response:     `PLAN:plan1:Success`

+### GetAllPlansState

+Gathers the status of all plans known to the Dirigent

+  `GetAllPlansState`

+##### Response text

+Returns one line per plan; last line is "END\n"

+	PLAN:plan1:None
+	PLAN:plan2:Success
+	PLAN:plan3:Killing
+	END

+### SetVars

+Sets environment variable(s) to be inherited by the processes launched afterwards.

+Multiple variables can be set at once , separated by '::'.

+Once set, the environment variables stays set until they are changed.
+Each process started by Dirigent will inherit all those variables.

+To unset a variable, set it to an empty value (VAR1=)

+  `SetVars <varlist>`

+##### Examples

+	SetVars VAR1=VALUE1
+	SetVars VAR1=VALUE1::VAR2=VALUE2
+	SetVars VAR1=
+	SetVars VAR1=::VAR2=

+### KillAll

+Kills all running apps on all computers, stops all plans

+  `KillAll`

+### ReloadSharedConfig

+Reloads the shared config.

+This does not affect the apps that are already running.
+Should the app definition change, it is applied the next time the app is started/restarted.

+  `ReloadSharedConfig`

+## CLI control over TCP line-based connection

+Master is running a TCP server providing for controlling agents' operations.

+To send a command you can user a generic TCP socket from your app.
+Or use `Dirigent.CLI.exe` app for testing:

+TCP server allows multiple simultaneous clients.
+Server accepts single text line based requests from clients.
+Line separation character is `\n`.
+For each request the server sends back one or more status reply lines depending on the command type.
+Each request can be optionally marked with request id which is then used to mark appropriate response lines.
+Requests are buffered and processed sequentially, response may come later.
+Clients do not need to wait for a response before sending another request.

+##### Request line format:

+  `[optional-req-id] request command text till the end of line\n`

+##### Response line format:

+  `[optional-req-id] response text till the end of line\n`

-##### Response text for other commands
+##### Response text for non-query commands

   `ACK\n` ... command reception was acknowledged, command was issued